FOCUS-How Amsterdam is stealing a march on rivals as Brexit trading hub | Business

 Sander van Leijenhorst, Brexit programme manager at the AFM Dutch financial regulator, said authorities would actually have preferred London retaining its dominance because of the efficiencies that come from concentrating everything in a single European hub, he said.
 But once the implications of Brexit became clearer, it was obvious that Amsterdam - home to the world's oldest stock exchange - would appeal, he added.

 "There was already a group of traders here.
 They tend to come together, they tend to flock together."
-(Editing by Rachel Armstrong and Pravin Char)
+(Additional reporting by Lawrence White Editing by Rachel Armstrong and Pravin Char)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)